Traditional Unionist Voice: 2009 European Parliament election

-2010 Westminster general election
+2010 United Kingdom general election

 On 6 May at the 2010 general election for the Westminster parliament, TUV received 26,300 votes in the 10 constituencies it contested.
 In the same election, the DUP received 168,216 votes and the UCUNF received 102,361 votes.
 A week after the election the TUV acknowledged on its website that the outcome was disappointing given that none of its candidates were elected to Parliament.

 2011 council elections

 Traditional Unionist Voice fielded 41 candidates in the 2011 Northern Ireland local elections.
 It received 2% of the overall vote.
 Two TUV candidates were elected in Ballymena, and one each in Moyle, Ballymoney, Larne and Limavady.